Femtech-web/data-structure-and-algorithm-js/README.md

 6. if no item matches the condition, then nothing is returned and the loop stops.

 BFS algorithm takes O(V+E) to run.
 V is num of vertices while E is num of edges.

+## Trees

+A tree data structure is a type of graph.We can say it is a connected acyclic graph.
+In a tree, we have a root node(this the first parent and it dose'nt have a predecessor), a parent(this is a node that has children), a child(a child can not have more than a parent) and a leaf node(this is a node without a child/children).
+A file directory is an example of a tree.

+\*note: Trees don't have cycles unlike graphs.

+## Depth-firs-search(DFS)

+This is also an algorithm used on graphs/trees.
+It also searches a path to meet a specified condition but it is slightly different from BFS.
+DFS is different from BFS in the sense that, it doesn't find the closest path but rather goes deep into in a particular path.
+DFS is also good for use cases such as topological sort.

+## Binary trees